ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### Why are aggregate attestations broadcast to the global topic as `AggregateAndProof`s rather than just as `Attestation`s?

 The dominant strategy for an individual validator is to always broadcast an aggregate containing their own attestation to the global channel to ensure that proposers see their attestation for inclusion.
 Using a private selection criteria and providing this proof of selection alongside the gossiped aggregate ensures that this dominant strategy will not flood the global channel.

+Also, an attacker can create any number of honest-looking aggregates and broadcast them to the global pubsub channel.
+Thus without some sort of proof of selection as an aggregator, the global channel can trivially be spammed.

 ### Why are we sending entire objects in the pubsub and not just hashes?